Header link June 22, 2020

 Central Valley Project

 The CVP’s major redistribution of water, however, has not occurred without controversy.
-Conflicts have long festered over the project’s public costs and private benefits, and its effect on the environment.
+Most of the CVP’s major facilities were constructed before the advent of federal environmental and resource laws, such as the Endangered Species Act and the National Environmental Policy Act.
+Conflicts have long festered over the project’s effect on the environment as well as its public costs and private benefits.

 The federal government has financed nearly all construction costs on most CVP projects, and state and local agencies are providing reimbursement of costs over several decades.